-Corporations' long-term success hinges on their business model supporting humanity's prosperity'
+Corporations' long-term success hinges on their business model supporting humanity's prosperity

 Ahead of Earth Overshoot Day 2019 (July 29) one-planet compatibility emerges as a powerful compass to gauge corporate strategies against ecological resource constraints

-Earth Overshoot Day marks the day when human demand for food, fiber, timber, and carbon absorption (global Ecological Footprint) exceeds the amount of biological resources that Earth’s ecosystems can renew in the whole year (global biocapacity).
+Earth Overshoot Day marks the day when human demand for food, fiber, timber, and carbon absorption (global Ecological Footprint) exceeds the amount of biological resources which Earth’s ecosystems can renew in the whole year (global biocapacity).
 This year, Earth Overshoot Day lands on the earliest date ever, July 29, according to Global Footprint Network.
 This date highlights that humanity is using biological resources 1.75 times faster than nature can renew them, worsening the ecological deficit for four months of the year through depleting Earth’s natural capital.
-It is said that humanity “uses” 1.75 planets.
+It is said that humanity “uses” 1.75 planet.
 Carbon emissions make up 60% of the total Ecological Footprint.

 Since the world fell in ecological overshoot in the early 1970s, Earth Overshoot Day keeps creeping up the calendar.
 Thirty years ago, it landed in October, then late September twenty years ago.
 After a recent slowdown, the pace has picked up again in the past two years because of an uptake in carbon emissions.